Netanyahu brands police chief 'delusional' amid indictment rumors

 "There will be signs saying, ‘Bibi is guilty until proven innocent,’ there will also be improper pressures," Netanyahu added, using his nickname.
 "But I’m sure that at the end of the day the judicially relevant parties will come to one conclusion and to the simple truth that there is nothing."

-Paul Goldman reported from Tel Aviv and F. Brinley Bruton reported from London.
+Paul Goldman reported from Tel Aviv, and F. Brinley Bruton from London.